mkckr0/audio-share/README.md

 > **Caution!!!**: This app doesn't support auto reconnecting feature at present.
 Once the app is killed  or disconnected by Android power saver, the audio playing will be stop.
 Adding app to the whitelist of power saver is recommended.

 ## Usage for Windows/Linux CMD

-- Your Linux distro must have a PipeWire(0.3.xx).
 - Download the `audio-share-server-cmd-windows.zip` for Windows, the `audio-share-server-cmd-linux.tar.gz` for Linux.
 - Uncompress the archive file.
 - Find the LAN address of your computer, such as `192.168.3.2`.
 Then run `as-cmd -b 192.168.3.2` to start the server.
 It will use the default port `65530` and select a default audio endpoint.